starlordamit/Youtube_Api_batch_process_with_analytics/DEPLOYMENT.md

 ```

 ### Log Rotation
-Logs are automatically rotated based on size (10MB) and count (5 files).
+Logs are output to console and stored in SQLite database for API access.

 ### Database Cleanup (if applicable)
 ```bash